KnowYourDNA is reader-supported. This means we may receive a commission when you buy something from one of the links on this page.

-The first modern cat show took place in 1871.
+Well before the science of feline genetic tests existed, we had the first modern cat show take place in 1871.
 Of the more than 150 feline entrants, only a few were of recognizable cat breeds.
 These shows would go on to attempt to categorize the vast array of furry phenotypes; it began with simple sectioning between color and coat length.
 From here, specialty breed groups sprung up, with fanciers drawing even more precise lines between breeds.

 Unfortunately, while physical features and genetic disease predisposition can be reliably determined from genetic testing in some cases, temperament is still a mystery when it comes to cats.
 The breeding of dogs was driven by the creation of domestic companions and working colleagues, with a personality to match.
 However, cat breeds have been a primarily aesthetic pursuit; even cloning a feline friend doesn’t guarantee a matching mood.

 Are you worried about what you're feeding your cat?
 Check out our article on 4 Best Cat Intolerance Tests.

 Modern domestic cat breeding has been shifting the focus to temperament and predictability.
 The relatively recent craze of ‘wild cats’ - Bengals, Ocicats, Savannah, Egyptian Maus - has forced the issue.
 Additionally, the natural characteristics of these wild cats must be bred away; otherwise sharing a living space would be impossible, with incessant pacing and territorial marking.